Fatemerjn/Federated_Deep_Generative_Model/README.md

 ⸻

 Tips for Training
-• Blurry or repeated samples → reduce discriminator learning rate.
+• If samples are blurry or repetitive → reduce discriminator learning rate.
-• Instability during training → lower the number of local epochs or add small amounts of noise.
+• If training is unstable → lower the number of local epochs or add small amounts of noise.
-• More realistic outputs → increase the number of federated rounds.
+• For more realistic outputs → increase the number of federated rounds.

 ⸻

-Extensions
+Possible Extensions
-• Experiment with non-IID client partitions.
+• Test on non-IID client partitions.
-• Add privacy mechanisms such as differential privacy.
+• Add privacy-preserving mechanisms (e.g., differential privacy).
-• Test additional aggregation algorithms (FedProx, FedAdam, etc.).
+• Try different aggregation methods (FedProx, FedAdam, etc.).
 • Replace MNIST with more complex datasets.

 ⸻